These are websites full of resources for addressing creationism.

 - The Home | NCSE maintains a web site containing a number of essays about the struggle to keep creationism (particularly Intelligent Design) out of public school science classes.
 The essays about legal issues are particularly useful.

-- The Evolution Evidence Page (more info) : a collection of essays on topics such as the similarities between human chromosomes and those of other great apes and links to numerous others.
+- The Evolution Evidence Page ( This site may be offline. ) : a collection of essays on topics such as the similarities between human chromosomes and those of other great apes and links to numerous others.

 - Talk Design.org (more info) : is a response to Intelligent Design.
 It contains scientific arguments against it, and information on political struggles over whether to teach Intelligent Design in schools.